Who We Are

 - To promote the enjoyment of native wildlife and harmonious co-existence with wild animals; and

 - To protect the District of Columbia’s wild places for animal habitats.

 What We Do

 Prior to our opening in 2013, there was no wildlife rehabilitation center in Washington, DC.
-The nearest wildlife rehabilitation center was an hour away and many of the animals that were injured in the District were not able to make the journey.
+The nearest wildlife rehabilitation center was an hour away and many injured animals in the District were not able to make the journey.

-In 2007, City Wildlife founders Anne Lewis and Jim Monsma got together to try and figure out a way to fill this gap in animal care.
+In 2007, City Wildlife founders Anne Lewis and Jim Monsma came together to try and figure out a way to fill this gap in animal care.

 Meet Our Staff and Board

 Paula joined the staff in February 2014 after five years on the Board of Directors.
 After several decades as a health care provider in the world of human medicine, she enjoys applying her medical skills and expertise to advance urban wildlife rehabilitation.
 Sharing the wonders of the natural world and working with vulnerable animal populations are very important to Paula, who also volunteers at the Smithsonian’s National Museum of Natural History and pursues natural history field studies and educational programming on her own locally and in New England.
 Paula and her husband Jeff Goldberg have three grown children and a house full of pets.

 Kristy Jacobus, Clinic Director

 Tufts University (D.V.M.)